StarterHacks6/Mental-Health-Forum/README.md

 # Mindful Me
-Mental Me is an interactive platform that bridges that gap between doctors and patients outside the office.
+Mindful Me is an interactive platform that bridges that gap between doctors and patients outside the office.
 It allows for easy, and frequent communication between them.